Through Silver in Blood

-Through Silver in Blood is the fifth album from the American avant-garde metal band Neurosis.
-The album was released on April 2, 1996, and was their first record to be released through Relapse Records.
+Through Silver in Blood is the fifth studio album by American post-metal band Neurosis, released on April 2, 1996 through Relapse Records.
 The album was reissued in July 2009 on the band's own label, Neurot Recordings.
 Since its release, Through Silver in Blood has been recognized not only as the band's critical and popular peak, but as one of the sources of post-metal and as one of the best metal albums of all time.

 Through Silver in Blood was preceded by Tribes of Neurot companion album Silver Blood Transmission (1995) and succeeded by a split EP between the two projects, Locust Star (1996).

 Background and composition

 Neurosis bassist and vocalist Dave Edwardson described Through Silver in Blood as "more of an epic undertaking than the last one."
 In keeping with the band's progressively deeper experimentation into extreme metal, the album is notably slow, distorted, and heavy, drawing from influences such as Black Sabbath and Swans.
 As the band's first album to feature keyboardist Noah Landis, Through Silver in Blood marked a new level of darkness in Neurosis's experimentation.

 During the creation of Through Silver in Blood, the band went through a period of difficulty.
 Scott Kelly, homeless at the time, was struggling with addiction, and Steve Von Till was going through "heavy things".
 Von Till called the album's creation "a fucking railroad through hell."